JGemkow/EXOtoSplunk/docs/deploymentGuide.md

 ## Deploying the runbook code

 The runbook resources will be created as empty.
 The runbook code will need to be added to the resource.
 The runbook code is stored as PowerShell scripts under the __src__ folder.
 You can either [edit the runbooks in the Azure Portal](https://docs.microsoft.com/en-us/azure/automation/automation-edit-textual-runbook#edit-a-runbook-with-the-azure-portal) to copy/paste the code into the runbooks from the respective PS1 files, or use [PowerShell](https://docs.microsoft.com/en-us/powershell/module/az.automation/import-azautomationrunbook?view=azps-8.1.0) to import the files against the target resources.

+### Deploy the remaining Azure resources into your resource group

+The resource configuration is defined as an ARM template.
+It will deploy:

+- Related configuration (schedule associations) within the Azure Automation account.

+You can deploy this template using PowerShell, or by [using the Azure Portal](https://docs.microsoft.com/en-us/azure/azure-resource-manager/templates/quickstart-create-templates-use-the-portal).
+The template data is stored in __deploy/template-jobschedules.json__ within this repository/package.

 ## Test and validate